-- · Manuscripts requiring technical modification - Manuscripts requiring revision - Manuscripts in decision - Manuscripts for proofing - Incomplete Submissions - Technical Modification: Your submission is not fully compatible with this submission guidelines. - O Click the Comments and Files button to read why the editor send your submission back. - After you corrected your article click Action to restart submission process.
+- Manuscripts requiring technical modification - Manuscripts requiring revision - Manuscripts in decision - Manuscripts for proofing - Incomplete Submissions - Technical Modification: Your submission is not fully compatible with this submission guideline. - Click the Comments and Files button to read why the editor send your submission back. - After you corrected your article click Action to restart submission process.
 Delete the files you do not want to preserve and upload the new ones.
-Proceed as initial submission and submit your article.
+Proceed as initial submission and submit your article. - Revision: This is the default mode for minor and major revision requests.

-- Revision: This is the default mode for minor and major revision requests. - Click the Comments and Files button to read reviewer comments and download any files they have sent. - After you corrected your article click Action to restart submission process.
-Delete the files you do not want to preserve and upload the new ones. - You need to upload your Replief to Reviewers in a separate Comment File.
-You may download the template file from the Templates menu of your submission dashboard.
+- Click the Comments and Files button to read reviewer comments and download any files they have sent. - After you corrected your article click Action to restart submission process.
+Delete the files you do not want to preserve and upload the new ones. - O You need to upload your Replies to Reviewers in a separate Comment File.
+You may download the template file from the Templates menu of your submission dashboard. - Request for withdrawal: You may click the Request for withdrawal if you decide not to proceed with your submission, and would like to try another journal.
+Remember that you electronically signed the copyright transfer agreement during your initial submission, and submitting your manuscript to another journal without proper withdrawal may cause legal and ethical problems.